boazbk/tcs/lec_06a_universality.md

 __Binary encoding:__ The above is a way to represent any NAND-TM program as a list of numbers.
 We can of course encode such a list as a binary string in a number of ways.
 For concreteness, since all the numbers involved are between $0$ and $s$ (where $s$ is the number of lines),  we can simply use a string of length $6\ceil{\log (s+1)}$ to represent them, starting with the prefix $0^{s+1}1$ to encode $s$.
 For convenience we will assume that any string that is not formatted in this way encodes the single line program `y_0 := x_0 NAND x_0`.
 This way we can assume that every string $P\in\{0,1\}^*$ represents _some_ NAND-TM program.

-### A NAND-TM interpreter in NAND<<
+### A NAND-TM interpreter in NAND-RAM

-Here is the "pseudocode"/"sugar added" version of an  interpreter for NAND-TM programs (given in the list of 6 tuples representation) in NAND<<.
+Here is the "pseudocode"/"sugar added" version of an  interpreter for NAND-TM programs (given in the list of 6 tuples representation) in NAND-RAM.
 We assume below that the input is given as integers `x_0`,\ldots,`x_`$\expr{6\cdot lines-1}$ where $lines$ is the number of lines in the program.
 We also assume that `NumberVariables` gives some upper bound on the total number of distinct non-indexed identifiers used in the program (we can also simply use $lines$ as this bound).